Counselor Education

 Prerequisites: CNS ED 6200, CNS ED 6020, and either CNS ED 6000 or CNS ED 6060.
 This course requires 100 clock hours of supervised practice in counseling.
 It provides opportunity for students to pragmatically integrate and process materials, theories, techniques, and methodologies as they are applied in the counseling profession with emphasis on school counseling.

-CNS ED 6280 School Counseling Field Experience: 1-6 semester hours
+CNS ED 6280 School Counseling Internship: 1-6 semester hours

 Prerequisites: CNS ED 6040 and CNS ED 6270, or graduate standing and consent of instructor.
-This course requires 100 clock hours of field experience for each semester credit hour of enrollment.
+This course requires 100 clock-hours of internship for each semester credit hour of enrollment.
 Students are closely supervised under the direction of a graduate faculty member.
 Students must demonstrate counseling competencies and skillful ethical practice.
-Students receive a minimum of 1.5 contact hours of group supervision weekly by a graduate faculty member and 1 contact hour of individual supervision weekly by a field experience site supervisor during terms of enrollment.
+Students receive a minimum of 1.5 contact hours of group supervision weekly by a graduate faculty member and 1 contact hour of individual supervision weekly by an internship site supervisor during terms of enrollment.
 Course may be repeated for a maximum of 6 semester credit hours.

 CNS ED 6300 Foundations of Clinical Mental Health Counseling: 3 semester hours